 First Time Property Owners

 Exemptions are not automatic.
-It is your responsibility to file an application before the deadline.
-Please visit our online Homestead Exemption page for more information and quicker homestead exemption(s) filing and expedited processing time.
+It is the property owner’s responsibility to file an application before the deadline.
+Please visit our website www.wcad.org/online-exemption-information to expedite your homestead exemption filing and processing time.

 April 15 – Last day for business property owners to file renditions or request an extension to May 15.

-April 30 – Optional early deadline for filing protests to the Appraisal Review Board for residence homesteads; however, protests may be filed without penalty until May 31, or within 30 days of the date a notice of appraised value is mailed to the property owner.
+April 30 – Optional early deadline for filing protests to the Appraisal Review Board for residence homesteads; however, protests may be filed without penalty until May 15, or within 30 days of the date a notice of appraised value is mailed to the property owner.